rekeshali/sod-shocktube-cfd/README.md

 ### To Run & Plot:

-py sod.py  # change inputs in sod.py
+py sod.py  # change inputs in sod.py *will run make

 ### To Run: